devmunro/intro-to-flask/README.md

 Welcome to the **Intro to Flask**  repository!

-This repo is based on the live session - Intro to Flask, from creating About creating your first flask app to adding dynamic routes and templates.
+This repo is based on the live session - Intro to Flask

+About creating your first flask app to adding dynamic routes and templates.

 ---